 Master the art of small talk by giving your complete attention to others and truly listening.

-Diane Weston, who self-identifies as an introvert, studied communication and media before specializing in public relations for a Fortune 500 company.
-That primary contradiction – an introvert making a career in PR – suggests Weston’s skill set for helping the shy and introverted communicate more readily and comfortably.
+Diane Weston, who acknowledges that she’s an introvert, studied communication and media before specializing in public relations for a Fortune 500 company.
+That primary contradiction – an introvert making a career in PR – suggests Weston’s skills for helping shy and introverted people communicate more readily and comfortably.
 It also suggests that her writing style tends – as does PR – toward the sound bite.
-Happily, Weston’s compassion for fellow introverts grants those sound bites more resonance than they might muster in the hands of less kind authors.
+Happily, Weston’s compassion for her fellow introverts grants those sound bites more resonance than they might muster in the hands of less kind authors.

 The key to being good at small talk is to give attention to the other person without thinking about what you’re going to say next.Diane Weston